duckdb/duckdb-web/community_extensions/index.md

 DuckDB is an analytical in-process SQL database management system, documented at [DuckDB documentation Website](https://duckdb.org/docs/).

-Community means contrinuted and maintained externally of [DuckDB Labs](https://duckdblabs.org).
+Community means that the extensions are created by external contributors and not maintained by [DuckDB Labs](https://duckdblabs.com/).

-Extensions for DuckDB are the preferred way to package additional functionality for DucKDB.
-Generic extensions are documented in [the docs](https://duckdb.org/docs/extensions/).
+Extensions for DuckDB are the preferred way to package additional functionality for DuckDB.
+Generic extensions are documented in the [core DuckDB documentation](https://duckdb.org/docs/extensions/).

 ## How to Use a Community Extension